voxel51/fiftyone/CONTRIBUTING.md

 #### Tests

-FiftyOne has a sweet of tests in the `fiftyone/tests` subdirectory.
+FiftyOne has a suite of tests in the `fiftyone/tests` subdirectory.
 These tests are run automatically on code in outstanding PRs.
 When making a PR to FiftyOne be sure that all tests are passing.
 To run these tests locally either run each test individually: